A Short-Runner Live Action adaptation was also produced with the same name and aired on Fox in 1992.

 - Milholland Relationship Moment: The titular heroes once broke a vase and went through great lengths to replace it before Bill's parents (father and stepmother to be precise) found out.
 They did get a replacement vase but ended up breaking it and Bill's stepmother showed up soon after.
 She then told the boys the vase was just some free prize they got at some restaurant.
 (Basically how the boys got the replacement vase in the first place).

-- Refugee from TV Land: There's an episode where the booth is used to retrieve a character from a TV show.
+- Refugee from TV Land: There's an episode where the booth is used to retrieve a character from a TV show parodying Leave It to Beaver.
 As a result, the show never ends and nothing else can ever be shown on TV, so they have to put them back.

 - Skewed Priorities: Bill and Ted try to get Christopher Columbus to discover America, because if he doesn't it would mean... no Columbus Day, which would mean one extra day of school!

-- Who's on First?: An episode had the boys looking for Mark Twain.
-They find Sam Clemens on a riverboat, shouting "Mark twain!", causing them to ask "Where?!"
+- Who's on First?: Season 1 episode "Never Shall the Twain Meet" had the boys looking for Mark Twain.
+They find Sam Clemens on a riverboat, shouting "Mark Twain!", causing them to ask "Where?!"
 Clemens explains what the term means, but the next time he gives out the call, they again ask "Where?!"

 - Your Tomcat Is Pregnant: One episode featured a rare bird that met its demise (or else escaped) while under the care of our intrepid heroes, causing them to scramble for a replacement.
 Thanks to their time-travelling phone booth they manage to snag one from its country of origin, with a twist.
 The original was a male bird.
 The replacement was a female bird.
 This is discovered when she lays an egg.